subdarkdex/subdex-ui/README.md

 ## Usage

-Before you start the frontend locally, you need to start the SubDEX chain node following the [README.md](https://github.com/subdarkdex/subdex-chain).
+Before you start the frontend locally, you need to start the SubDEX parachain node following the [README.md](https://github.com/subdarkdex/subdex-xc-network).

 Then you can start the app in development mode to connect to a locally running node